|

 Once your starter is bubbly and ready, it’s time to mix the dough.
 This part of the process is crucial to getting the right texture for your gluten free sourdough bread.

-Tip: Gluten-free dough won’t behave like traditional dough, so don’t worry if it’s a little more wet or sticky than you’re used to.
+Tip: Gluten-free dough won’t behave like traditional dough, so don’t worry if it’s a little wetter or stickier than you’re used to.

 Proofing your dough is the next step to achieving that light, airy texture.
 Here’s how to do it properly: